json-iterator/json-iterator.github.io/api.md

 List<Integer> val = iter.read(new TypeLiteral<ArrayList<Integer>>(){});
 ```

+The type literal instance might be reused globally, which is thread-safe.

 ## Bind callback

 The downside of binding is there is always exception.
 We want the field to be string, but some input put the field as int.
 Being able to customize the binding is crucial.
 The answer is callback.
 Add callback hook in the binding process, then we can use iterator api to take back the control.